dragonflypl/web-wiki/functional-programming.md

 - `R.over` - apply function on item via lens
 - `R.compose` - compose functions, passing params right to left. `R.pipe` goes left to right
 - `R.converge` - pass multiple params into first function from array of transformation functions
+- `R.useWith` - similar to `R.converge`.
+It passed arguments down to array of transformation functions.
 - `R.identity` - returns what was passed to it
 - `R.tail` - removes 1st element from collection and returns rest
 - `R.split` - splits by character
-- `R.fromPairs` - creates an object from list of tuples (array with two elements) where first item is key and second is value
+- `R.fromPairs` - creates an object from list of tuples (array with two elements) where first item is key and second is value.
+Opposite is `R.toPairs`
 - `R.pick` - picks properties from object. `R.pickBy/pickAll` are variants. `R.omit` is opposite.
-- `R.pluck` - picks single named prop from functor items (similar to `pick`)
 - `R.project`- map + pick
+- `R.pluck` - picks single named prop from functor items (similar to `pick`).
+This is equal to `map` + `prop`
 - `R.filter/reject/partition` - for filtering based on predicate. `partition` creates two groups for `false` and `true`.
 - `R.curry/curryN/uncurry/uncurryN` - for curring and uncurring
 - `R.evolve` - perform a transformation of the object.
 Each transformation is defined via `prop:fn`